mongodb/docs/source/includes/list-table-cluster-http-response.rst

    * - ``replicationFactor``
      - number
-     - The number of :term:`replica set` members.
+     - Number of :term:`replica set` members.
 Each member keeps a copy of your databases, providing high availability and data redundancy.